 One form of leasing arrangement is a long-term ground lease, in which the tenant leases vacant land and develops it.

-Once development is completed, the ground tenant will sublet space to retail, office or industrial tenants, depending on the type of development or may occupy the space themselves.
-Ground leasehold interests may be bought and sold in a manner similar to fee sample property interests.
+Once development is completed, the ground tenant will sublet space to retail, office or industrial tenants, depending on the type of development or may occupy the space itself.
+Ground leasehold interests may be bought and sold in a manner similar to fee simple property interests.
+Such use of ground leases for development projects has become increasingly popular over the past 30 years.

 Most commercial office and retail space, and much of the standard industrial space in the US, is available only through a commercial lease.
 Most commercial lease transactions commence with an offer to lease (sometimes called letter of intent), which contains the business terms agreed upon by the parties, including the space, term, rent and any tenant inducements.
-Commercial leases are typically on a net rental basis, which requires a tenant to pay basic rent plus additional rent comprising a proportionate share of real estate taxes, insurance, utility and common area maintenance charges or on a gross net basis, which requires a tenant to pay a fixed rent inclusive of all additional costs and expenses.
+Commercial leases are typically on a net rental basis, which requires a tenant to pay basic rent plus additional rent comprising a proportionate share of real estate taxes, insurance, utility, and common area maintenance charges, or on a gross net basis, which requires a tenant to pay a fixed rent inclusive of all additional costs and expenses.
 In a retail lease (particularly shopping centers), a tenant may also be required to pay rent based on a percentage of its annual sales.

-Residential leases are sometimes regulated by state or local city legislation; in some cases, the applicable legislation will override the terms of the lease contract, regardless of the intention of the parties.
+Residential leases are often regulated by state or local city legislation; in some cases, the applicable legislation will override the terms of the lease contract, regardless of the intention of the parties.
 In some cities (New York and San Francisco being prime examples), the ability of the landlord to increase residential rent is limited by regulation.
 Some cities establish certain rights and obligations of residential property owners and operators above a certain size and commercial landlords and tenants.
 These rules override the terms of lease agreements, which are otherwise freely negotiated.

-Leases are freely negotiable.
+Leases are freely negotiable, subject to state laws.
 In smaller transactions, standard forms that favor the landlord are often used.